nus-cs3281/website/schedule/index.md

 #### Todo

 * :alarm_clock: by Friday
-  * Some progress expected on book chapter (counts for 5%)
+  * Some progress expected on book chapter

 <!-- ----------------------------------------------------------------------------------- -->